RobertsBatars/ai-node-builder/node_creation_guide.md

 ### Widgets

 Widgets are UI elements that appear on the node in the frontend, allowing users to input static values.
 They are defined as class attributes using the `InputWidget` class from `core.definitions`.

-The frontend currently supports `TEXT` and `NUMBER` widgets.
+For a complete list of available widgets and their properties, see [section 5](#5-available-widgets-and-properties).

 ---